urda/nistbeacon/CONTRIBUTING.md

   - [NIST Randomness Beacon API XSD](https://beacon.nist.gov/record/0.1/beacon-0.1.0.xsd)

 ### Configuring Your Environment

-:heavy_exclamation_mark: **Important Note!** You will need an internet connection to execute the full test suite.

 Setting up your local environment can be a tough with some projects.
 This project aims to have a simple and quick environment setup process.